mayurawari/Who-Wants-to-Be-Embarrassed-QuizO-/README.md

 npm run server

 ### Start frontend client
-npm run client
+npm run dev

 ## 5. Access the app

-Open your browser and navigate to: http://localhost:3000
+Open your browser and navigate to the generated link in terminal.
+It will look like http://localhost:3000 <- Port can be different.

 ## Tech Stack: